-- (i) The buyer undertakes to hold a general meeting at which a new board of directors and a new auditor is elected.
-According to the Companies' Act, the powers of the new board members are effective beginning upon their election, and the new board members shall be registered with the trade register without delay after their election.
-It is fairly common for the buyer to undertake to release the members of the board of directors, as well as the managing director from liability, provided that the auditor of the target company does not recommend otherwise. - (ii) The seller might wish to retain the trade name of the target company being sold, in which case, the name of the company will be changed in connection with the closing of the transaction.
-The change of name may be prepared prior to the closing, and the specific date for changing the name can be agreed upon with the trade register prior to the closing, provided that there is sufficient time for the trade register to handle the application (customarily one to two weeks). - (iii) Customary covenants on publicity and confidentiality. - (iv) The seller may agree to a non-solicitation and/or a non-competition obligations, the length of which should comply with relevant competition law provisions.
+- (a) The buyer undertakes to hold a general meeting at which a new board of directors and a new auditor is elected.
+According to the Companies Act, the powers of the new board members are effective beginning upon their election, and the new board members shall be registered with the trade register without delay after their election.
+It is fairly common for the buyer to undertake to release the members of the board of directors, as well as the managing director from liability, provided that the auditor of the target company does not recommend otherwise. - (b) The seller might wish to retain the trade name of the target company being sold, in which case, the name of the company will be changed in connection with the closing of the transaction.
+The change of name may be prepared prior to the closing, and the specific date for changing the name can be agreed upon with the trade register prior to the closing, provided that there is sufficient time for the trade register to handle the application (customarily one to two weeks). - (c) Customary covenants on publicity and confidentiality. - (d) The seller may agree to a non-solicitation and/or a non-competition obligations, the length of which should comply with relevant competition law provisions.

-4.4.
-Buyer's and Seller's Closing Conditions
+4.4 Buyer's and seller's closing conditions

-In relation to closing conditions, Finnish market practise does not significantly differ from other jurisdictions.
+In relation to closing conditions, Finnish market practice does not significantly differ from other jurisdictions.
 The following is a list of some of the most common conditions:

-- (i) The receipt of authority approvals, especially competition authority approvals, to execute the transaction; - (ii) The buyer's financing has been secured;

-- (iii) The consent of the counter-parties to crucial business agreements containing a change of control clause has been obtained; - (iv) No material breach of the warranties has taken place prior to the closing; and - (v) No material adverse effect has taken place.
+- (a) the receipt of authority approvals, especially competition authority approvals, to execute the transaction; - (b) the buyer's financing has been secured; - (c) the consent of the counterparties to crucial business agreements containing a change of control clause has been obtained; - (d) no material breach of the warranties has taken place prior to the closing; and - (e) no material adverse effect has taken place.